kumu/docs/enterprise/getting-started-with-vmware.md

 # Getting Started with VMWare

-The download locations for the Kumu Enterprise virtual appliance (.ova), your Kumu Enterprise license (.kli), and the latest Kumu Enterprise software bundle (.ksb) should have been provided to you by email.
+The download locations for the Kumu Enterprise virtual appliance (.ova) and your Kumu Enterprise license (.kli) should have been provided to you by email.
 Please email
 <a href="mailto:enterprise@kumu.io">enterprise@kumu.io</a> if you don't have them yet.

 Before installing Kumu Enterprise in production, we recommend running through